Seven Qualities that Allah Loves

 - With no degree of discrimination or false testimony.

-- It involves being fair with regards to one's family and those who are in our custody; justice between children by not giving one preference over the other.
+- It involves being fair with regards to one's family and those

 - By not committing wrong against oneself such as engaging in sinful practices and immoral acts.